 Cannabis combinations can cause a variety of effects depending on the type of medication:

 - Extra sedation.
-Some cannabis strains make you relaxed and sleepy, and depending which OTC you add to the mix, you can find yourself hyper-tranquilized.
+Some cannabis strains make you relaxed and sleepy and depending on which OTC you add to the mix, you can find yourself hyper-tranquilized.
 Obviously, sleep meds are one drug that could have this effect, but don’t forget about antihistamines (particularly the ones not marked “non-drowsy”), too.
-Avoid these combinations: too much sedation can slow heart and respiratory rates with dangerous results.
-Alternatively, they can result in tachycardia, or extremely high heart rate.
+Avoid these combinations: too much sedation can slow the heart and respiratory rates with dangerous results.
+Alternatively, they can result in tachycardia or an extremely high heart rate.